KARNATISAITHARUN/documentation/policies/spl.md

 As a result of invoking library methods, data may be read from the outside world or written to it.
 Tagging directives can be used to inform ShiftLeft Ocular about these methods.
 These directives result in tagging of the CPG with a set of predefined tags that ShiftLeft Ocular can use.

-The Security Policy Language provides the IO, TRANSFORMER and EXPOSED directives to tag IO endpoints, transformers and exposed methods, respectively.
+The Policy Language provides the IO, TRANSFORMER and EXPOSED directives to tag IO endpoints, transformers and exposed methods, respectively.
 The directives all follow the format

 ```
 $command label = METHOD -f "$fullName" [{ (PAR -i $i|RET|INST) "(SOURCE|SINK|DESCRIPTOR|DESCRIPTOR_USE)" }]